Multifunctional Home Office Ideas To Utilise The Space Better

 Under the Stairs

 Perhaps one of the best space-saving ideas for incorporating an office into your home is to tuck it away under the stairs.
 Typically, under the stairs acts as storage in the home but it can be a great way to create an office without losing much of your floorspace.
 In fact, it can be a colourful retreat or an artistic feature to show off to visitors.

-Make it a space you want to spend time in by getting as much light in as you can and use colour or wallpaper to add some flair.
+Whether you’re looking for condos in Markham or anywhere else, make it a space you want to spend time in by getting as much light in as you can and use colour or wallpaper to add some flair.
 We love how the space below seems camouflaged wit use of dark colours.